 a) A translation of FedAuth credentials to a form understood by the services, and b) some agreed mechanism to retain the current credential assurance levels and confidence in identity vetting.
 In this context, it is important to realize that user communities may be structured in different ways, and that, depending on the internal structure, coherence, and level of organization of the user community, it may or may not be able to provide user traceability, assurance, or identity vetting.
 Of the many user communities supported by EGI, only a small sub-set is so stringently organized as to be able to independently perform high-assurance identity vetting.
 In other cases (in particular in the context of the specific provisions for the Long Tail of Science), EGI centrally takes a responsibility of providing higher-assurance identity and traceability information independent of the user community.
 In the majority of cases, the communities actually rely on external identity vetting information in enrolling their members.

 Only for highly organized communities, and for those cases where EGI independently provides assurance, FedAuth can be leveraged early since only minimal information (a persistent non-reassigned identifier) is needed from the identity providers in the FedAuth infrastructure.
-For those cases, and for the first concrete implementation of a prototype around the ‘Federated Identity Management for Research’ (FIM4R) pilots, the WLCG WebFTS use case, a co-existence model and policy needs to be in place in order to support both these highly structured as well as the more dynamic communities on the same infrastructure.
+For those cases, and for the first concrete implementation of a prototype around the ‘Federated Identity Management for Research’ (FIM4R) pilots (e.g. the WLCG WebFTS use case), a co-existence model and policy needs to be in place in order to support both these highly structured as well as the more dynamic communities on the same infrastructure.
 To advance the development of a coordinated trust policy that will in the future be able to more dynamically accommodate differentiated trust models, WLCG in collaboration with EGI has developed a co-existence model and evolution for a sustained implementation.
-This model was developed with support from ENGAGE and is documented in the evolving document “Considerations on the coexistence of controlled and flexible community models” [DIFFTRUST].
+This model was developed with support from EGI-Engage and is documented in the evolving document “Considerations on the coexistence of controlled and flexible community models” [DIFFTRUST].

 Also the “Long Tail of Science” specific policy leverages differentiated and redistributed responsibilities.
 Here the policy distributed specific elements of the end-to-end risk assessment to the registrars within the EGI community, the centralized “User Management Portal” of the EGI LToS service, and the participating resource centres, aiming to contain any residual risks exposed through the LToS service towards other, non-participating resource centres and NGIs.
 The policy aims to enable a low-barrier Service to be offered to a wide range of research users in Europe and their collaborators world-wide, by any Resource Centre organisation that elects to do so.
 In offering such LToS Services, the Resource Centre shall not negatively affect the security or change the security risk of any other Resource Centre or any other part of the e-Infrastructure.
 In particular, security incidents originating in the LToS Service should not impact the IT Infrastructure in ways that are incompatible with the operational model of other, more tightly controlled, parts of the infrastructure.
 This document also provides guidelines on the implementation of security procedures and controls to facilitate offering of the Service by Resource Centres and Science Gateways.